 Delivery Options uses a REST (REpresentational State Transfer) API, which means that, for CRUD (Create, Retrieve, Update and Delete) operations, it uses

 HTTPS (HyperText Transfer Protocol Secure).
-The methods generally used are

 DELETE.
 However, the Delivery Options API just uses the

-JSON is a convenient format to represent REST resources because it is human-readable, is easily compressed, and is supported by all modern programming languages.
+JSON is a convenient format to represent REST resources because it is human-readable, easily compressed, and supported by all modern programming languages.
 In addition, it is fairly easy to understand because it only has a few data types (

 Because REST APIs communicate using